TravisWheelerLab/BATH/documentation/userguide/tutorial.md

 # Tutorial

-FraHMMER was built on top of the existing HMMER3 code-base, and users who are familiar with HMMER will find that FraHMMER uses many of the same conventions.
+FraHMMER was built on top of the existing HMMER3 code-base.
+Users who are familiar with HMMER will find that FraHMMER uses many of the same conventions.
 This tutorial will focus on getting you familiar with the five FraHMMER tools listed below and, to avoid redundency, will link to the HMMER user guide where applicable.
 There are two sections in this tutorial.
-The first section - Input files - will cover the tools that can be used to prepare your data before you begin a homology search.
-The second section - Running frahmmer searches - will focus on using frahmmer to perform frameshift aware tranlsated searchs and interpreting the results.
+The first section - Input files - will cover the tools that are used to prepare your data before you begin a frahmmer search.
+The second section - Running frahmmer searches - will focus on using frahmmer to perform frameshift aware tranlsated homology search and on interpreting the search results.
 All the necessary files to complete the practices are located in the directory FraHMMER/tutorial/. **You should cd into this directory before running the practice commands**.
-If you have not run 'make install' you will need to add the path to the FraHMMER/src/ directory to the executables.
+If you have not run 'make install' you will need to add the path to the FraHMMER/src/ directory to the commands.

 **Tools**
 ---

-**frahmmbuild**   - build and save FraHMMER formated pHMM file from an input multiple sequence alignment (MSA) file
+**frahmmbuild**   - build FraHMMER formated profile hidden Markov models (pHMMs) from input multiple sequence alignments (MSAs) and save to file
 ```
 Usage: frahmmbuild [-options] <hmmfile_out> <msafile_in>
 ```